tritonro/TEST-Bootcamp-Backend/README.md

 Type `show dbs` to see a list of all the databases on the server.
 Although we haven't made one yet, there should be a few default databases.
 We can switch to any of these databases with the `use` command (i.e. `use admin`).
 Note: you can also switch to a database that you haven't created yet as MongoDB will just create it for you automatically!
 This is how we will create the database for our website :).
 Type `use testDevs` to switch to your new database (you can substitute `testDevs` with any name you want, just make sure you use your name whenever I use `testDevs` in the rest of this guide).

-Now we want to make 2 collections/tables, one for our users and one for our posts.
+Now we want to make a collection/table for our users.
 Much like with databases, you don't have to explicitly create the collections.
 Instead, you can just pretend they already exist and try to insert data into them.
 Once you've inserted a document, MongoDB will automatically create a collection for you.
 The syntax for inserting a single document is `db.collectionName.insertOne(document)` where `collectionName` is replaced with whatever you want to name your collection (i.e. `users`) and `document` is a JavaScript object containing your desired data (i.e `{username: 'rohan', password: '123abc'}`).

 Once you are done playing around with `mongosh`, you can exit the program by either typing `quit` or by pressing ctrl + d.
 ### Exercise 1.1
 1. Create a `users` collection by inserting in a document correspsonding to a user.
 Carefully consider what information a user account will need in order for our website to work properly.
-2. Create a `posts` collection by inserting in a document corresponding to a sample post.
-Carefully consider what information we need to store for every post.

-*Hint:* Looking at the different `.html` files may give some information about what attributes the website is expecting, but you are also more than welcome to change the HTML/CSS to accomodate your idea of what users/posts should look like!
+*Hint:* Looking at the different `.html` files may give some information about what attributes the website is expecting, but you are also more than welcome to change the HTML/CSS to accomodate your idea of what users should look like!

-Note: MongoDB will automatically generate a unique id for each document (denoted by the `_id` key) so you don't need to worry about user or post ids.
+Note: MongoDB will automatically generate a unique id for each document (denoted by the `_id` key) so you don't need to worry about user ids.

 ## 2. Express.js Server
 Node.js is a JavaScript runtime environment.
 This means that it is software that lets you run JavaScript code on your computer.
 This is useful because it allows us to write a server in JavaScript and run it on our computer.
 Express.js is a server framework that sits on top of Node.js and makes it easier to write a server.
 As a result, we will use it when writing our server :)